Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Simulations using observed NYC precinct data

 \section{Simulations using observed NYC precinct data}

 Here we present simulation studies using the observed data in New York City.
 We focus on observed data for misdemeanor outcomes, which is one of the four outcomes we analyze in Section \ref{sec:application}.
-We ran similar simulations for the other three outcomes to ensure that our method works in all four situations, and those results can be found in Appendix E. These simulations allow us to test a number of features about our approach such as 1) how plausible our identification assumptions are in the NYC data, and 2) how well our model performs in estimating effects for the NYC policing data.
-We follow a similar approach to \cite{schell2018evaluating}.
-We use the observed data before treatment initiation as the counterfactual outcome in the absence of treatment, and apply a known shift to the observed pre-treatment time series.
-Specifically, for each precinct we randomly assign a treatment time between 10 and 40 months prior to their actual treatment time.
-We initiate the known shift to the data for each time point after the new treatment time, and this shift is the individual treatment effect for that particular precinct.
+We ran similar simulations for the other three outcomes to ensure that our method works in all four situations, and those results can be found in Appendix G. These simulations allow us to test a number of features about our approach such as 1) how plausible our identification assumptions are in the NYC data, and 2) how well our model performs in estimating effects for the NYC policing data.
+We follow a similar approach to \cite{schell2018evaluating} to generating simulated data sets.